 We sampled plates and beverages from various vendors, some dishes with names I had never heard before.

 Xcaret has several fine restaurants of its own where you can also feast on delicious Mexican standards such as street tacos.

-Xcaret has its own cemetery, and although no one is actually entombed there, this burial place occupies a large hill that has been transformed into a work of art.
-The cemetery is a permanent part of the park, but it takes on special significance during the Day of the Dead festival.
+The park has its own cemetery, and although no one is actually entombed there, this burial place occupies a large hill that has been transformed into a work of art.
+The cemetery is a permanent part of the park, but it takes on special significance during the Xcaret Day of the Dead festival.

 Prior to construction, designers traveled across the Yucatán Peninsula researching and documenting the distinctive styles of tombs throughout the region.
 Like the aforementioned altars, these tombs have almost no rules.